10up/10up-toolkit/.changeset/lemon-owls-invent.md

 ---
-"10up-toolkit": patch
+"10up-toolkit": minor
 ---

-Allow block-specific CSS entry points
+Allow block-specific CSS entry points to get automatically generated for any CSS files in the `assets/css/blocks` directory.